 Back country skiing and snowshoeing

 Back country skiing and snowshoeing are popular winter activities in the park.
-In Woodstock the average winter snow fall is 80 inches and the trails are usually in good condition for skiing between January and March.
-Call the park for information about current conditions.
+In Woodstock the average winter snow fall is 80 inches.
+Winter is Vermont's longest season and temperatures in winter vary more than those in summer.
+It is common to experience freezing temperatures from November to March, with many locations observing sub-zero days on a regular basis so please come prepared for cold weather.
+The the trails are generally in good condition for skiing (although not groomed) between January and March .
+Please call the park (802-457-3368 x22) for information about current conditions.

 Ten essentials for skiing or snowshoeing on back country trails